What is a Ceramic Coating?

 When a coating flashes it will tend to look quite streaky and less wet, however, if you let it sit for too long it will become quite difficult to remove, and if you wipe it off before it has the chance to flash it won’t effectively bond to the surface.

-Once you finish applying the coating to a section you should thoroughly inspect it for any high-spots or streaks in the finish before you move onto the next section, as once the coating begins to cure you’ll no longer be able to remove any streaks or high-spots you may have missed.
+Once you finish applying the coating to a section you should thoroughly inspect it for any high-spots (uneven parts) or streaks in the finish before you move on to the next section, as once the coating begins to cure you’ll no longer be able to remove any streaks or high-spots you may have missed.
 The ideal lighting for applying a coating is soft, diffused, and reflective light which will expose streaks and high-spots rather than harsh and direct lighting which will tend to flood the panel and wash away existing streaks.

 What Else Should I know?

-In most cases a quality ceramic that has been applied correctly should last anywhere from 12 months to several years, however, where and how the car is parked and used as well as how well it’s maintained will play a large role in how long the coating will last.
+In most cases a quality ceramic that has been applied correctly should last anywhere from 12 months to several years.
+However, where and how the car is parked and used, as well as how well it’s maintained will play a large role in how long the coating will last.

 Once a ceramic coating has come to the end of its life and starts to show signs of poor water behaviour, gloss levels, and protection, the vehicle should be given a thorough decontamination wash and at least a light polish to completely remove the old coating before a new one is applied.